Know thyself. Harder than it seems.

 The guests at the AGO Massive Party consisted of woke people from the Toronto art world, like most people reading this, perhaps including yourself.
 One would think the Asians arts community would have walked out that night, followed by the other guests, had they seen or felt racism or stereotypical depictions.
 This Asian motif was haunting and beautiful, but of 2000 guests, one later complained.
 The AGO quickly apologized and Karen branded the fashion designer racist, but ignored the 1999 socially-conscious guests who did not object and danced till dawn.

 The fashion designer was Pedram Karimi, a young golden-brown POC immigrant, born in Iran, raised in Austria, now living in Montreal, who chose Asian dress for it’s stylish beauty.
 The article shading Pedram was written by Karen K. Ho, an Asian-Canadian author living in New York, who at the time was wearing jeans for comfort… even though she’s not from “de Nimes”, France.
 There’s no excuse for such cultural insensitivity even if Karen’s unaware of the history of denim or the predation that French coastal people suffered for centuries at the hands of the British navy.
-Karen in New York was paid by the CBC… to write in English… of her feelings at seeing a photograph.
+Denim-wearing Karen in New York was paid by the CBC… to write in English… of her feelings at seeing a photograph of a party in Toronto.
 The feet on the street, the Asian guests actually at the party in Toronto, later wrote on the AGO Facebook page that there was no racism, no offense.

 I think about the feelings of that guest who complained.
 I’d like to meet them to say we don’t have to embed past hatred in today and tomorrow; we can see this show as it was meant, an appreciation of Asian style by an immigrant in a land of immigrants.
 We can create a positive space where there was pain before; we don’t have to see the world as racist at those times when it is not